skorasaurus/carto-manual/README.md

 carto-manual
 ============
+viewable in HTML - the most updated version at: [http://skorasaurus.github.io/carto-manual/](http://skorasaurus.github.io/carto-manual/).

-This started out as reference notes that I made for myself or found in mapbox's support or #mapbox over the years, to learn carto which is used in tilemill.
+This started out as reference notes that I made for myself and found in mapbox's support or #mapbox over the years to learn carto which is used in [tilemill](http://mapbox.com/tilemill) .

-It's an expansion or sequel to the Carto manuals at http://www.mapbox.com/tilemill/docs/manual/carto/ and other things like: http://www.mapbox.com/tilemill/docs/guides/symbol-drawing-order/
+It's an expansion or sequel to the Carto manuals at http://www.mapbox.com/tilemill/docs/manual/carto/ and other mapbox guides like: http://www.mapbox.com/tilemill/docs/guides/symbol-drawing-order/

-Designed for intermediate users of Tilemill.
+Designed for intermediate and experienced users of Tilemill.

 License TBD.

 WARNING/DISCLAIMER/INDEMNITY/YADA/YADA

-It's sort of a mess in organization and some of it I rewrote for other users, some is still written for myself, and some of it is just copy and pasted from IRC conversations or mapbox support, so the formatting is hard to read. some of it may even be wrong, or using the wrong terms.
+It's sort of a mess in organization and some of it I rewrote for other users, some is still written for myself and maybe hard to understand.

+Warning/notes:
+Much of this information is from IRC conversations or mapbox support, and I give credit to its original authors in most instances (if I forgot, sorry, and let me know if you believe you aren't cited for your original writings).
+Also, some of this information may even be wrong, or using the wrong terminology.

 Corrections and pull requests are very welcomed